 Nonprofit newsrooms and the organizations that fund them will continue to hone their use of new and existing metrics.
-Tools that can measure not just "reach" but
+Tools that can measure not just "reach" but also "influence" and "impact" are in their infancy.
+Yet they are becoming ever more sophisticated, and our ability to apply them has advanced dramatically.

 Today, we know a lot more than we did previously about news consumption habits and about the way that ideas spread, and this knowledge can help us understand how social change occurs.
 Research shows that change usually takes place over the span of decades and that media coverage has an impact only when other social forces are also at work.
 Take the case of female foot-binding in China.
 For hundreds of years, the philosopher Anthony Appiah notes, Chinese writers had called attention to the dangers of that practice.
-But only when young members of the country's elite became ashamed of foot-binding did Chinese authorities begin to issue decrees against it.17
+But only when young members of the country's elite became ashamed of foot-binding did Chinese authorities begin to issue decrees against it.